amalshaji4540/Activity_tracker/README.md

 ## Features

 1. You need to enter the activity only.
-2. The program will find date, starting time, ending time and duration of the activity that is tracking.
-Also enter this data to csv file.
+2. The program will update date,activity_name,starting time, ending time and duration of the activity that is tracking to a csv file.